steve-martin-at-esure/hello_world/CONTRIBUTING.md

 The status of each story is captured and displayed on a project team's Kanban board.

+Further information on the Agile process used within esure is located on [Confluence](https://myesure.atlassian.net/wiki/).

 ## Branching

-To ensure that our coding practices support esure's Agile approach we have adopted a branching strategy based on **Git-Flow**, aligning the Git-Flow steps with a stories life cycle.
+The following branching strategy is based on **Git-Flow**, with a few aditional steps added to esure a contributor communicates the status of an Agile Story conistantly.
 It is recommended that you familiarize yourself with Git-Flow before proceeding.

 ![Branching Strategy Image](/_docs/imgs/DevFlow@1x.png "Digital Apps Branching Strategy")